dmccrthy/notes/README.md

 # Notes

-A collection of notes I've taken on vaarious subjects.
+A collection of notes I've taken on various subjects.